Journal of Obstetric, Gynecologic, & Neonatal Nursing

 Double-space all pages, including the abstract, text, references, tables, and legends.
 Use 12-point font and uniform margins of 1" at the top, bottom, right, and left.
 Do not right justify lines.
 Do not divide words at the end of a line.

 Number pages consecutively.
-Include a running head, a shortened version of the title with 0 characters or fewer, at the top of each page to identify the manuscript.
+Include a shortened version of the title at the top of each page to identify the manuscript.
 The running head must not contain any author names or initials.
 In the left margin, consecutively number each line of text.

 The average article in JOGNN is 15 to 18 manuscript pages, plus references, tables, illustrations, and callouts.
 In Review articles can be longer than 18 pages if indicated.